python/devguide/documentation/markup.rst

    This directive marks the beginning of the description of a module, package, or submodule.
 The name should be fully qualified (that is, including the package name for submodules).

-   The ``platform`` option, if present, is a comma-separated list of the platforms on which the module is available (if it is available on all platforms, the option should be omitted).
-The keys are short identifiers;
-   examples that are in use include "IRIX", "Mac", "Windows", and "Unix".
-It is important to use a key which has already been used when applicable.

    The ``synopsis`` option should consist of one sentence describing the module's purpose -- it is currently only used in the Global Module Index.